AlexGalays/abyssa-js/README.md

 By default, the router will intercept anchor clicks and automatically navigate to a state if some conditions are met (left button pressed, href on the same domain, etc).
 This behavior can be turned off by using the corresponding router [configuration setting](#api-router)
-You may want to turn off anchor interception on mobile optimised apps and make manual router.state() calls on touch events.
+You may want to turn off anchor interception on mobile optimised apps and perform manual router.transitionTo() calls on touch/pointer events.

 You can also intercept mousedown events instead of the usual click events by using a data-attribute as follow:
 ```